 Are the treatments the same as other autoimmune “rheumatic diseases?”

 First, AS is not technically considered autoimmune – research does not show that the body is actually attacking itself in a way that can be defined as autoimmune (AS does not have the auto-antibodies that are present in autoimmune diseases).
-We call it auto-inflammatory, or simply inflammatory, although many people are not aware of this.
-If you want to read more, follow any of these links: James T. Rosenbaum, M.D, discusses AS with SAA, NIAMS defines autoinflammatory disease, SAID Support defines autoimmune and autoinflammatory.
+We call it an immune-mediated inflammatory disease, although many people are not aware of this.
+If you want to read more, follow any of these links: James T. Rosenbaum, M.D, discusses AS with SAA, Dr. John Reveille answers the autoimmune question at minute 32:24 in this video.

 Second, many of the treatments are similar to major rheumatic diseases when it comes to the use of biologics, but there are small differences – such as research that says pairing Humira and Methotrexate does not help AS in the way it helps RA (AS patients are suggested to stick to just the Humira, not with methotrexate, unless they have peripheral disease activity).
 The biologics that are approved for AS are Anti-TNF inhibitors, and recently, IL-17 inhibitors, and more are in the works.

 Third, some patients claim that a change in diet helps them.
-Still others find relief from symptoms with acupuncture, massage, exercise, marijuana, and various other non-western treatments.
+Still others find relief from symptoms with acupuncture, massage, exercise, cannabis, and various other non-western treatments.

 Finally, AS falls under the umbrella term Spondyloarthritis (SpA) or Spondylitis (other SpA diseases: undifferentiated SpA, juvenile SpA, enteropathic arthritis, reactive arthritis, and psoriatic arthritis) and all of these diseases, while similar, are treated slightly differently.

 Does standing in one place for many hours exacerbate the pain?